Laidson/mlproject/README.md

-# Project Name
-Student Math Score Prediction
+# Student Math Score Prediction

 ## Project Description
 This project aims to predict the math score of a student based on various input parameters.
 The model selection is based on the lowest Mean Squared Error (MSE) value.
 The input parameters include numerical and categorical features.

-## Installation
-To install the necessary dependencies, run the following command: pip install -r requirements.txt

 ## Pipeline
 To train and test the model, a pipeline was created to perform feature engineering and data manipulation to organize the input data.
 The data input is passed through a transformation using num_pipeline and cat_pipeline.